Skip to content

 • ☐ Run full workflow test with 100+ employees

 💪 Expected Results: 4-week implementation delivers 85% time savings and 99.8% accuracy.
-Total time investment: ~160 hours.
-Annual time saved: 130+ hours.
 ROI achieved in first quarter.

 ✅ 85% reduction in payroll processing time